The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 The State Department has not explained whether the spouse and children can apply without the eligible employee, including if the eligible employee dies.

-If you are eligible, your employer can refer you, your spouse, and your children to the program even if you are in Afghanistan.
-However, processing and interviews will not start until you are able to leave Afghanistan.
+Processing and interviews will not start until you are able to leave Afghanistan.
 The U.S. government has not announced where it will do interviews for resettlement for this program.
+It has said that it will not process applications in Afghanistan, Iran, North Korea, Syria, or Yemen.

-Refugee resettlement processing includes two interviews, security checks, and a medical check.
+Refugee resettlement processing includes at least two interviews, security checks, and a medical exam.
 The U.S. government estimates that the process could take more than one year.
-It could take much longer.
+IRAP believes that processing will likely take several years.
 IRAP’s guide about the refugee resettlement process is here.

-Can I apply for P-2 and other immigration programs at the same time?
+Can I apply for P-1 or P-2 and other immigration programs at the same time?